soneyahossain/soneyahossain.github.io/index.md

 ### News
 - **May 2024**:  Defended my PhD dissertation proposal, titled "Assessing and Improving Critical Properties of Test Oracles for
 Effective Software Bug Detection" with flying colors! [\[Gallery\]](gallery.md)
-- **April 2024**: Attended ICSE '25 in beautiful Lisbon, Portugal, and presented my paper at the doctoral symposium.
+- **April 2024**: Attended ICSE'24 in beautiful Lisbon, Portugal, and presented my paper at the doctoral symposium.
 - **April 2024**: Honored to be selected as one of the five finalists at the UVA Research Computing Exhibition 2024!
 - **April 2024**: My paper [Deep Dive into Large Language Models for Automated Bug Localization and Repair](https://arxiv.org/abs/2404.11595) is accepted at the FSE'24 Research Track.
-- **December 2023**: My paper [Ensuring Critical Properties of Test Oracles for Effective Bug Detection](https://conf.researchr.org/details/icse-2024/icse-2024-doctoral-symposium/11/Ensuring-Critical-Properties-of-Test-Oracles-for-Effective-Bug-Detection) is accepted at the ICSE'24 Doctoral Symposium.
+- **December 2023**: My paper [Ensuring Critical Properties of Test Oracles for Effective Bug Detection](https://dl.acm.org/doi/10.1145/3639478.3639791) is accepted at the ICSE'24 Doctoral Symposium.
 - **December 2023**: Attended and presented our [paper](https://dl.acm.org/doi/pdf/10.1145/3611643.3616265) at FSE'23 (Dec 3-9) in San Francisco, CA.
 - **October 2023**: Honored to receive the [Student Choice Research Award](https://engineering.virginia.edu/department/computer-science/blogs/2023-cs-research-symposium-highlights) at the CS Department Fall Research Symposium 2023, University of Virginia.
 - **July 2023**: Our paper [Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned](https://dl.acm.org/doi/abs/10.1145/3611643.3616265) is accepted at the FSE'23 research track.